smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 PRINT 'FALSE'
 ```

 This statement will return TRUE when we supply a NULL value.
-Even though we supply a NULL value, it does return a recordset with a NULL value, which is different than an empty recordset.
+Even though we supply a NULL value, it does return a record set with a NULL value, which is different than an empty record set.

 ```sql
 IF EXISTS (SELECT NULL)